metabolism-of-cities/metabolism-of-cities-platform/README.md

     $ cd /home/user/metabolism-of-cities
     $ sudo docker-compose up

+If you are a MacOS user, you should run the docker-compose file of MacOS:

+    $ sudo docker-compose -f docker-compose.macos.yml up

 Wait a few moments, and the containers should be up and running.
 Your main container (moc_web) will display errors because there is no database yet.
 Please select your preferred database below and import this as follows: